SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### [Abstract] *openPitstopMFD()*
 The implementation of *openPitstopMFD*, which must be provided by a subclass, must open the pitstop settings dialog in order to automatically apply the necessary value changes using the methods below. *openPitstopMFD* must return *true*, when the pitstop settings dialog has been opened successfully.

+#### *resetPitstopMFD()*
+This method is called, when the user may have changed pitstop settings by its own.
+It marks the Pitstop MFD state as dirty, so to say.
+The default method does nothing.

 #### [Abstract] *closePitstopMFD()*
 This method, which also must be implemented by a subclass, must close the pitstop settings dialog.